 There are tons upon tons of famous Jewish American figures.
 Albert Einstein and Ruth Bader Ginsburg are just two, and their contributions, while extremely significant, are just the tip of the iceberg.
 So go on and research more on iconic Jewish personalities, both living and dead.

 Celebrate with your Jewish loved ones

 There’s no better way to honor the day than by spending it with those who are being celebrated.
 Make a day (or a month, in this case) out of it by spending time together, going to museums, reading about Jewish history, and listening to your friends’ and their families' journeys.

 You can donate to Jewish organizations to help them achieve their goals.
 If you cannot donate, you can promote them in your circles by mentioning them on your social media accounts.

-5 Facts About Bob Dylan That Will Blow Your Mind
+5 Facts About Another Famous Jewish Person, Bob Dylan, That Will Blow Your Mind

 Bob Dylan was a fake name

 When Bob Dylan was born, he was named Robert Allen Zimmerman and he only changed his name after he started going to the University of Minnesota.

 Dylan’s fascination with rock and roll